 North Carolina requires that all insurance license applicants provide fingerprints prior to licensing.
 Giving your fingerprints will initiate a background check.
 If you have any prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
 For more information on this topic, call the North Carolina Department of Insurance at 919-807-6800 or email the License Department.

-The fee for having fingerprints taken is $38 (you should have already paid this fee to NIPR in the application).
+The fee for fingerprinting is $38 (you should have already paid this fee when you submitted your application).

 Schedule your fingerprinting appointment with any of the approved vendors in this North Carolina Fingerprint Provider PDF.
 Please read the instructions on this PDF, as some of the providers may not provide the fingerprint information directly to the Department of Insurance, and you will have to do this manually).

 The next step after submitting your application and having your fingerprints taken is to pass the insurance exam.
 You will take one exam for each line of insurance you wish to carry.

 You should receive an email from Pearson Vue after submitting your application with a "reservation number" to take the exams.

 You have ninety (90) days from the time you completed your pre-licensing course to the time you pass the exam.
 If you do not pass the exam in this time period, you will need to retake the pre-licensing education for that line.
 There is also a five (5) test maximum until you would need to retake the education.